santisbon/reference/src/rpi.md

   path: /etc/cloud/cloud.cfg.d/99-disable-network-config.cfg
 EOF

-# Add these options at the end of the file as Kubernetes will need them to run on the Pi.
+# For Kubernetes to run on the Pi, add these options at the end of the file.
 sed -i "" "$ s/$/ cgroup_enable=memory cgroup_memory=1/" /Volumes/$VOLUME/cmdline.txt
 ```